What is moderate drinking?

 Of course, this small and unscientific study group is used here only for brevity.
 But the fact is we’ve all heard stories of people like this: health and exercise devotees who get breast cancer twice before they’re 40 and while having three kids; excessive drinkers who can outwork and outsmart most any of us—while they’re clearly sauced; and grandparents who tippled secretly but seriously while thriving well beyond their peers who abstained.

 So, in the interest of putting wise guardrails around our lives, researchers have advised us to drink moderately: men having no more than two alcoholic beverages daily, and women stopping at one.
 Some have followed that advice while others … not so much.
-Some abstain during the work week before crank up consumption over the weekend.
+Some abstain during the work week before cranking up consumption over the weekend.

 Personally, I aim to keep it at one drink Monday through Thursday, enjoy two on Friday and, if at a long party over which moderation is easy, three on Saturday.
 Sunday’s always a mixed result that falls between zero to two.
 If there’s a spirits-centric event during the week, two drinks for sure.